This post may contain affiliate links.

 You can pop these Grilled Chicken Drumsticks on the grill too for a perfect party!

 Not up for grilling tonight?
-These Air Fryer Steak Bites with Lemon Garlic Butter are another great dinner!
+These Air Fryer Steak Bites with Lemon Garlic Butter, Cilantro Lime Flat Iron Steak Fajitas and this Parmesan Crusted Steak and Potato Sheet Pan Dinner are also great options!

-What steak is best for these Grilled Steak Kabobs?
+What Cut of Beef is best for Grilled Steak Kabobs?

 I used a nice cut of sirloin that was fairly thick and cut it into larger 1 1/2 inch pieces.
 Sirloin works really well and is more budget friendly than other cuts of meat.
 I have read that filet mignon is great for steak kabobs as well as other cuts.